“I always like to be open about where the money comes from and goes to in the Willesden Herald short story competition. …”Stephen Moran

-Would you like to help fund our current project, Willesden Herald: New Short Stories 11?
-We are open to a limited number of adverts of a literary, bookish or academic nature.
-Enquiries to firstname.lastname@example.org.
-Willesden Herald and Pretend Genius Press are non-profit, volunteer-based ventures.
-We receive no public or other official funding.
+Organisations, would you like to help fund our current project, Willesden Herald: New Short Stories 12?
+We are open to including page adverts of a literary, community or educational nature in the forthcoming anthology.
+We have never applied for or received any public funding.

-In return we will include a permanent “supported by” icon and link of your choice on this website and in book publicity.
-Technical constraints: Monochrome, space available 90 x 170 mm, after allowing for page margins.
+In return we will include a permanent “supported by” icon and link of your choice on this website and mention in book publicity.

-The Willesden Herald blog regularly receives over 1000 page views per day.
+The Willesden Herald blog regularly receives hundreds of page views per day.
 Your logo/link and “Supported By” would be displayed alongside posts.
-This New Short Stories WordPress blog doesn’t have that many page views but it would also display the “Supported By” credit and link.
-Our blog visitors hail from many countries but mainly Britain and America.
+This New Short Stories WordPress blog doesn’t have quite that many page views at present but it would also display the “Supported By” credit and link.
+Visitors to our blog hail from many countries but mainly Britain and America.

 We think that readers of our books and visitors to New Short Stories and Willesden Herald websites are likely to be interested in things literary, artistic or academic.
 They could be aspiring writers or involved in the arts.
-Your adverts are likely to be in circulation for a number of years.
+Remember, adverts in books will be in circulation for a number of years.

 The printers we use have production and distribution facilities in the US, UK and Australia.
-“Willesden Herald: New Short Stories 11” is available worldwide by print on demand.
+“Willesden Herald: New Short Stories 12” will be available worldwide by print on demand.
 We can also arrange print runs on favourable terms when bulk orders are requested.
 Enquiries to firstname.lastname@example.org.